Great Gatchina Palace: Imperial era

 In 1854, a railroad connecting Gatchina and Saint Petersburg was opened, and the territory of Gatchina was expanded with several villages in the vicinity being incorporated into the city.
 The following year Gatchina Palace came under the ownership of Tsar Alexander II, who used it as his second residence.
 Alexander built a hunting village and other additions for his imperial hunting crew, and turned the area south of Gatchina into a retreat where he and his guests could enjoy the unspoiled wilderness of northwestern Russia.
 Alexander II also made updates and renovations in the main Gatchina Palace until his assassination in Saint Petersburg in 1881.

 Gatchina Palace was passed to his shaken son, the new Tsar Alexander III, who was advised that he and his family would be safer at the palace as opposed to at the Winter Palace in Saint Petersburg, and became known as "The Citadel of Autocracy" after the Tsar's reactionary policies.
 Alexander III spent most of his time living in Gatchina Palace, where he signed decrees, held diplomatic receptions, theatrical performances, masquerades and costumed balls, and other events and entertainment.
 Alexander III introduced technological modernizations to Gatchina Palace, such as indoor heaters, electric lights, a telephone network, non-freezing water pipes and a modern sewage system.
-His son, the future Tsar Nicholas II, spent his youth in the Gatchina Palace, although he and his family would make Tsarskoye Selo his home.
+His son, the future Tsar Nicholas II, and his siblings, spent their youth in the Gatchina Palace, although, after his 1894 accession to the throne, Nicholas and his family would make Tsarskoye Selo his home.
 His mother, Dowager Empress Maria Feodorovna, widow of Alexander III, was the patron of the city of Gatchina, the palace and its parks.

+Gatchina monorail

+In 1900 an experimental 200 metres long monorail line constructed by Ippolit W. Romanow was built in the garden of Gatchina Palace.
+It was planned to build according its design a monorail line between Saint Petersburg and Moscow, which was however never realized.